bitcoin/bitcoin/qa/README.md

 Run all possible tests with

-    qa/pull-tester/rpc-tests.py -extended
+    qa/pull-tester/rpc-tests.py --extended

 By default, tests will be run in parallel.
-To specify how many jobs to run, append `-parallel=n` (default n=4).
+To specify how many jobs to run, append `--jobs=n` (default n=4).

-If you want to create a basic coverage report for the rpc test suite, append `--coverage`.
+If you want to create a basic coverage report for the RPC test suite, append `--coverage`.

 Possible options, which apply to each individual test run: